CDRT/docs/bios/settings/thinkcenter/power.md

 |:---|:---|:---|:---|
 | AfterPowerLoss | setting_values | yes_no | amd_intel |
 -->
-**Note:**  Select `Power on` if you use a power strip to turn the system on.

 </details>

 <details><summary>Enhanced Power Saving Mode</summary>

-The total power consumption is lower during power off.
+When enabled,  total power consumption is lower during power off.

+**Note:** In Enhanced Power Saving Mode, only the `Wake up on Alarm` function is supported.
+Other wake-up functions are not.
+System will not enter `Enhanced Power Saving Mode` if Intel ME is required to be active in Sx states, and host is in AC mode.

 Options: